Belgium and Sri Lanka

-In Belgium & Srilanka the majority community, i.e., Dutch speakers & Sinhalas could take advantages of their numeric majority & impose their will on the entire country.
+In Belgium & Srilanka the majority community, i.e., Dutch speakers & Sinhalas could take advantage of their numeric majority & impose their will on the entire country.

-The leader of the Sinhala community dominated the government & adopted a series of majoritarin measures.
+The leader of the Sinhala community dominated the government & adopted a series of majoritarian measures.